aiformankind/lets-stop-wildfires-hackathon/README.md

 **Note: If you wish to keep your idea/project private, please do not enter this hackathon.**

+To participate in the hackathon: Register [here](https://forms.gle/Rtedxr1rT9HHJogm6) Last day to register is Jan 16, 2020.

 By participating in this hackathon, participants agree to be bound by all of the terms and conditions as set out below.

 #### Eligibility